-Help complete our laybrinth with a memorial brick
+Help complete our labyrinth with a memorial brick

-Join us in this journey to complete the labyrinth by purchasing honorarium and/or memorial bricks that will be placed around the labyrinth.
 The price of a brick is $30.
-It’s easy to order online at <link removed- drive ended>.
-You can pay online with a credit card or pay by check to
+Ordering ends on August 31, so act quickly!
+It’s easy to order online at http://thatsmybrick.com/stmartintx.
+You can pay online with a credit card as you order, or pay by check to

 223 South Pearson Lane

 Keller, TX 76248

 Ordering will be available in person at church, too.

 If you have questions, please contact Ron Hitchcock at 972-741-4064 or email@example.com.

 - Connect with your extended family and purchase bricks

 - Connect with the people in your ministry groups and consider a message you may share on a brick.
 The Prayer Shawl Ministry group challenges all of our ministry groups to join them.

 - Stroll through our memorial garden and see older bricks like these: